JElgar/razer/README.md

 - [ ] UI
 - [ ] Would be nice to support other routers (other than axum)

+## TODO
+- Find out how to do partials/not have to provide all fields at the top level template
+- Create integration with diesel
+- Long Term: Create integrations with other orms/examples with sqlx
+- Long Term: Create integrations with other http frameworks

 ## Notes

 - https://joeymckenzie.tech/blog/templates-with-rust-axum-htmx-askama/